iltuoconsulenteit/DocCropper/README.md

 Simple image or drawn signatures are available in all editions, but the Free edition keeps the watermark on exported PDFs.

-Signature functionality is split into three optional plugins under `plugins/`:
+Signature functionality is split into three plugins under `plugins/` and each may be enabled individually using the `DOCROPPER_ENABLE_*` variables or the matching keys in `settings.json`:
 `sign` for local page stamping, `mobilesign` for signing from a smartphone and `remotesign` for Docuseal or other external services.
+The Free edition only allows stamping one page with the `sign` plugin, while Pro removes this limit.
+`mobilesign` is an add-on for Pro users and included in the Full edition.
 The mobile signing page includes a disclaimer that DocCropper and its authors accept no liability for illegal use.
 After scanning the QR code the phone fetches all pages so you can choose any page from the dropdown.
 Press **Finish** to lock the signatures.
-Contract-signing workflows may be provided as a Full edition plugin.
+Contract-signing workflows may be provided as a Full edition feature.
 DocCropper can apply a personal signature in several ways:

 1. **Image Stamp** – Click the **Sign Page** button to open the signing panel,